Extended Reality and Games Lab

-At the Extended Reality and Games Lab (XRG Lab, formerly known as VRG Lab), we seek to investigate implications of novel forms of interactions and enhancements of latest technology virtual/augmented/mixed reality systems on user experience and task performance.
-Our work mainly consists of design, development and evaluation (through comparative user studies) of such novel systems.
+At the Extended Reality and Games Lab (XRG Lab), we perform research on novel interaction techniques and enhancing extended (virtual/augmented/mixed) reality systems for improved usability and user experience.
+Our work mainly consists of design, development and evaluation (through empirical user studies) of these interaction techniques and enhanced extended reality systems.

 In general, we engage in work that falls under one of the following larger-scope research questions:

-- How can virtual/augmented/mixed reality be enhanced for improving individuals lives in terms of better education, health and well-being, training, accessibility, empathy, awareness and entertainment?
+- How can extended reality be enhanced for improving individuals’ lives in terms of better education, health and well-being, training, accessibility, empathy, awareness and entertainment?

-- What are the effects of novel forms of interaction on user experience and task performance in virtual/augmented/mixed reality?
+- What are the effects of novel interaction techniques on usability and user experience in extended reality?

-- How can the boundaries between the real and virtual worlds can be blurred such that the technology that connects these two worlds becomes seamless and more natural and immersive user experiences can be afforded?
+- How can the boundary between the real and virtual worlds be blurred such that the technology that connects these two worlds becomes seamless, and more intuitive and immersive user experiences are afforded?

-- How can video games be leveraged for beneficial purposes, such as healthier lifestyles and increased knowledge?
+- How can video games be leveraged for beneficial purposes, such as healthier lifestyles, increased knowledge and improved skills?

-Our work is mainly driven by curiosity and a desire to push the boundaries in development and application contexts of interactive playful technologies.
+Our work is mainly driven by curiosity and a desire to push the boundaries in development of innovative and interactive playful technologies.
 We thrive for contributing to the existing knowledge in this field through peer-reviewed publications and presentations.

-Examples from the ongoing projects at the XRG Lab can be seen below:
+Examples from the ongoing research projects at the XRG Lab can be seen below.

-Game On: Using dynamic tangible objects as a video game display through real-time projections for improved user experience.
+Using dynamic tangible objects as a video game display through real-time projections.